Muggsy Spanier: Songs

 The Ragtime Band's theme tune was "Relaxin' at the Touro", composed by Spanier and Joe Bushkin, named for Touro Infirmary, the New Orleans hospital where Spanier had been treated for a perforated ulcer early in 1938.
 At the point of death, he was saved by Dr. Alton Ochsner who drained the fluid and eased his weakened breathing.
 One of Spanier's Dixieland numbers is a song he composed entitled, "Oh Doctor Ochsner."

 "Relaxin' at the Touro" is a fairly straightforward 12-bar blues, with a piano introduction and coda by Joe Bushkin.
 The pianist recalled, many years later: "When I finally joined Muggsy in Chicago (having left Bunny Berigan's failing big band) we met to talk it over at the Three Deuces, where Art Tatum was appearing."
 Muggsy was now playing opposite Fats Waller at the Sherman hotel and we worked out a kind of stage show for the two bands.
 Muggsy was a man of great integrity.
 "We played a blues in C and I made up a little intro.
 After that I was listed as the co-composer of 'Relaxin' at the Touro'".

 Personal life

 In 1950, in Chicago, Spanier's second marriage was to Ruth Gries O’Connell.
 He became the stepfather of her sons, Hollywood film writer and director Tom Gries (died 1977) and Charles Joseph Gries, later professionally known as Buddy Charles, a pop and jazz vocalist and pianist in Chicago.
 When Spanier was performing at a concert in Chicago in 1956, Buddy Charles was performing at the nearby Black Orchid nightclub.
 Spanier was heard to exclaim "that's my boy."

-Muggsy Spanier died in Sausalito, California, in February 1967, after years of ill health.
+Muggsy Spanier died of an apparent heart attack in Sausalito, California, in February 1967, after years of ill health.
 He was 65.
+In his obituary he was described as "an expert on Chicago mobsters, almost all of whom were jazz patrons."